cap-js/docs/get-started/troubleshooting.md

 <div id="end" />

-## CAP on Azure/Windows
+## CAP on Windows

-Please note that Git Bash on Windows, despite offering a Unix-like environment, may encounter compatibility issues with certain scripts or tools due to its hybrid nature between Windows and Unix systems.
+Please note that Git Bash on Windows, despite offering a Unix-like environment, may encounter interoperability issues with specific scripts or tools due to its hybrid nature between Windows and Unix systems.
-When using Azure DevOps pipelines, we recommend testing and verifying all functionalities in the native Windows Command Prompt (cmd.exe) or PowerShell for optimal compatibility.
+When using Windows, we recommend testing and verifying all functionalities in the native Windows Command Prompt (cmd.exe) or PowerShell for optimal interoperability.
+Otherwise, problems can occur when building the mtxs extension on Windows, locally, or in the cloud.

 <div id="end" />